cigroup-ol/metaopt/docs/parameter_specification.rst

 Parameter Specification
 =======================

-There are two different ways to specify parameters in OrgES.
-You can either use decorators or specify an :class:`orges.core.paramspec.ParamSpec` object manually.
+There are two different ways to specify parameters in MetaOpt.
+You can either use decorators or specify an :class:`metaopt.core.paramspec.ParamSpec` object manually.
 While decorators are the preferred way of specifying parameters, manually creating this object can be useful in some situations.